gitbreaker222/virttruhe/README.md

 ## Contributing: Getting started

- - install the dependencies for the build task (1)
+ - install the development dependencies (1)
  - run the the build task (2)
  - run the app (3)

  ### 1: installing dependecies

- I think this can be done from project directory via terminal with:
+ First please make sure you have [git](https://git-scm.com) for version commits installed and [nodeJS](https://nodejs.org/en/), to run "serverside javascrip" programs on your machine.
+They are used for the build tasks.

+ When you have this, you can use your favourite [git client](https://git-scm.com/downloads/guis) to _clone_ from `https://github.com/gitbreaker222/virttruhe.git` into your development folder.
+A folder _virttruhe_ will be created.

+ Next you install the development dependencies into this folder.
+Therefor you need to open a terminal window and enter the enter the nodeJS command:
  ```
  npm install --only=dev
  ```
- It should create a folder _node_modules_ with the packages listed in _package.json_.
+ It automatically downloads all packages listed in the file _package.json_ into a new folder _node_modules_.

  ### 2: run the build task

+ NodeJS has now installed the task runner _gulp_ from the _node package manager (npm)_ for you.

  Run ```gulp``` in the terminal to trigger the _gulp default_ task.
 An IDE like Webstorm shows these tasks usually on the left.
 You can also run the _default_ task from there.